 “You have that challenge that, as required, you kind of have to do everything that everyone does.”

 As the founder, the owner, or the CEO, you really have to get down to doing things.
-You do what everyone else does, whenever it’s necessary.
-That’s because you’re more than a boss, you are a leader.
+If you want to be a leader more than just a boss, you do what everyone else does, whenever it’s necessary.

-However, Dave points out that although you have to be hands-on in doing things, you also have to spend your time appropriately.
-You can’t just do all the tasks of every department all the time, you also have to manage all the operations from a macro perspective.
+At the same time, Dave emphasizes that you also have to spend your time appropriately, since you also have to manage all the operations from a macro perspective.

 “Are you working on improving the way that your business operates?
 Are you working on the process that your business uses to ensure that client expectations are met?
 Are you working on the process of how you deliver websites or how you design things?
 Those things are valuable as well."

-_yes, as a founder, you need to sleep too... with caution. _
+Oh, and as a founder, you need to sleep too... with caution.

-Well, to unclog toilets is not a prerequisite for anyone to be a successful entrepreneur, but it means that you really have to be willing to get up from your president’s chair, walk towards whatever needs your help, and do something about it even if your hands get dirty, for the sake of the company.
+Unclogging toilets is not a must for anyone to be a successful entrepreneur, but it means that you really have to be willing to get up from your president’s chair, walk towards whatever needs your help, and do something about it even if your hands get dirty, for the sake of your company.